General Rules of Play

 - All players (including substitutes) must have under 6 full years of curling experience.

-- Teams will be divided into 3 pools of 4 and will play a round robin against all teams in their pool.
-The top two (2) teams in each pool, and the top two (2) third place teams, will advance to the Event 1 playoff.
+- Teams will be divided into 2 pools of 5 team s and will play a round robin against all teams in their pool.
+The top two (2) teams in each will advance to the Event 1 playoff.
+The third and fourth place teams in each pool will advance to the Event 2 playoff.
 If teams in any pool in the round robin event are tied in the standings, then the Tie Breaking Rules (attached) will apply.
-Losers of first game in Event 1 will drop to Event 2 while subsequent playoff rounds will be sudden death with losing teams eliminated from further competition.
+Event 1 and 2 playoff rounds will be sudden death with losing teams eliminated from further competition.

 Round Robin Format / Tie Breaker Rules / Must Play Rules For Senior And Colt Teams Only